 Distribution

-In paediatric patients with sJIA, the central volume of distribution was 1.87 L, the peripheral volume of distribution was 2.14 L resulting in a volume of distribution at steady-state of 4.01 L
+In paediatric patients with sJIA, the central volume of distribution was 1.87 L, the peripheral volume of distribution was 2.14 L resulting in a volume of distribution at steady-state of 4.01 L.

 Elimination

 The total clearance of tocilizumab was concentration-dependent and is the sum of the linear clearance and the nonlinear clearance.
 The linear clearance was estimated as a parameter in the population pharmacokinetic analysis and was 5.7 mL/h in paediatric patients with systemic juvenile idiopathic arthritis.
 Following subcutaneous administration, the effective t1/2 of tocilizumab in sJIA patients is up to 14 days for both the 162 mg QW and Q2W regimens during a dosing interval at steady-state.